SCPDOS/.github/profile/README.md

 This operating system was developed completely in x86-64 assembly, with an API comparible to that which programmers would have had access to back in the wonderful days of DOS.
 Thats right, its Int 21h all the way down!
 Furthermore, from a users perspective one would be hard pushed to believe that this is anything but an OS from the 1980's, right up to the messages COMMAND.COM will throw up at you.
 Oh yes, be prepared to say hello to your old friend "ABORT, RETRY, IGNORE, FAIL?"

 Due to the move to 64-bits, some concessions needed to be made and unfortunately some features of DOS which had their origins in CP/M are now considered obsoleted.
-A full list will be provided in the programmers and users guides which will detail how to use SCP/DOS.
-However, those features which did remain, have been given a fresh lick of paint in the form of being brought up to speed with the modern world:
+A more detailed list can be found in the documentation folder of the DOS repository where one can find more detail on how to use and program for SCP/DOS.
+However, those features which did remain, have been given a fresh lick of paint in the form of being brought up to speed with the modern world.
+Some of these features include:
 - The operating system is fully 64-bit.
-- Can handle files up to 4Gb in size (and even larger on redirector drives).
-- Has provisions for preemptive multitasking (though the multitasker module is not yet ready).
+- Has provisions for preemptive multitasking.
 - Has full support for PE executables and .COM style executables.
+- Supports a UNIX-like handle based file IO API, like MS-DOS 3.30.
-- Has native support for FAT12/16/32 (currently without long file names).
+- Has native support for FAT12/16/32 file systems (currently without long file name support).
-- Extends the DOS device driver model.
+- Extends the DOS device driver model to cope with drivers up to 2Gb in size and supports installable device drivers.
-- Has support for the network redirector (REDIR) and thus Installable File Systems (IFS).
+- Has support for the network redirector (REDIR) interface and thus Installable File Systems (IFS).
+- Can handle files up to 4Gb in size (and even larger on drives presented through an Installable File System).
 - Has support for almost all undocumented DOS endpoints including the complete 2F/12xxh line of internal function calls.
 - Supports full IO redirection.
-- And many other features, including new Int 21h endpoints!
+- Many other features, including new DOS Int 21h endpoints!

-In effect, if one has a reference sheet of the API endpoints of DOS 3.3, then one has a reference sheet of the majority of the SCP/DOS endpoints.
+In effect, if one has a reference sheet of the API endpoints of DOS 3.30, then one has a reference sheet of the majority of the SCP/DOS endpoints.
 It is therefore recommended that when writing a program for SCP/DOS, one becomes familiar with the
 Ralf Brown Interrupt List (RBIL).

 So, if you like MS-DOS and want to see it live well into the 21st century, even past the UEFI takeover, I emplore you to give SCP/DOS a try!